 \section{Usability study}

-As most of the metrics correlate very weakly with human judgements in the non-technical domain \cite{liu2016not} we decide to evaluate our system with a simple user study with two patients.
-We present the user interface built and the feedback obtained from the patients.
+As the target users of this work are older adults with dementia, we decide to evaluate our system with the help of two patients diagnosed of mild cognitive impairment of \textit{Hospital Consorci de Terrassa} and two healthy adults over 60.
+In this section, we present the built user interface and the feedback obtained from the patients.